SonarSource/sonar-scanner-ant/README.md

-Sonar Ant Task
+SonarQube Ant Task
 =========================

-This is the Sonar Ant Task.
+This is the SonarQube Ant Task.

 Project homepage:
 http://docs.codehaus.org/display/SONAR/Installing+and+Configuring+SonarQube+Ant+Task

-How to use the Sonar Ant Task: http://docs.codehaus.org/display/SONAR/Analyzing+with+SonarQube+Ant+Task
+How to use the SonarQube Ant Task: http://docs.codehaus.org/display/SONAR/Analyzing+with+SonarQube+Ant+Task

 Issue tracking: